Portraits of 6 real-life vigilantes

 Citizens of Skidmore, Missouri

 Ken McElroy's reign of terror gripped the residents of Skidmore, Missouri.
 For years, the police suspected him of many crimes, but the wheels of justice seemed to turn agonizingly slow, if at all.
-It changed in 1973, when Trena McCloud, a young 14-year-old girl, gave birth to McElroy's child.
-She initially moved in with him, but later she fled to her mother's.
-In an act of retribution, McElroy shot the family dog and set their house ablaze.
+The situation changed in 1973 when 14-year-old Trena McCloud gave birth to McElroy’s child.
+At first, she moved in with him, but she later escaped to her mother’s house.
+In retaliation, McElroy shot the family dog and set fire to their home.

 The authorities charged McElroy with assault, arson, and rape, but dropped the charges after Trena agreed to marry him.
 McElroy had threatened to burn down her mother's new house, just as he had the old one.

-Adding to the mystique of the incident, the sheriff, who had previously cautioned about any vigilante acts, had left town shortly before McElroy's murder.
-To this day, authorities have charged no one in connection with the man's death.
+The sheriff, who warned against vigilantism, left town just before someone killed McElroy.
+To this day, authorities have charged no one in connection with McElroy’s death.

 Bernhard Goetz

-The events that transpired in a New York City subway train on a fateful December day in 1984 would leave an indelible mark on the city and ignite a fierce debate surrounding vigilantism and self-defense.
-On that day, four young African American men accosted 37-year-old Bernhard Hugo Goetz Jr. In response, Goetz shot them with a.38-caliber Smith & Wesson revolver.
-Though the men survived, the violent encounter left Darrell Cabey paraplegic and brain-damaged.
+In December 1984, four young African American men accosted 37-year-old Bernhard Hugo Goetz Jr. on a New York City subway train.
+In response, Goetz shot them with a.38-caliber Smith & Wesson revolver.
+Though the men survived, the encounter left Darrell Cabey paraplegic and brain-damaged.

-The court acquitted “The Subway Vigilante” of all attempted murder and assault charges.
-Instead, the court sentenced him to eight months in jail for the possession of an unlicensed gun.
+The court acquitted “The Subway Vigilante” of all attempted murder and assault charges, but sentenced him to eight months in jail for the possession of an unlicensed gun.
 In 1996, a jury awarded Cabey $43 million in a civil suit.
 Goetz filed for bankruptcy.

 Recommended article

-When the law has failed, it's easy to sympathize with a person who takes justice into their own hands.
-These examples serve as a reminder of the depths to which personal trauma and societal horrors can drive individuals.
+When the law has failed, it's easy to sympathize with a heroic vigilante who takes justice into their own hands.
+But vigilantism is way more complicated than it seems, as the following six examples show.

 Michael Mullen

-To gain access to their apartment, Mullen impersonated an FBI agent and claimed to investigate threats against registered sex offenders.
-At first, Mullen sent letters to the police and media, in which he claimed to plan to kill more sex offenders who had abused children.
+35-old Michael Mullen executed registered sex offenders, Hank Eisses and Victor Vazquez in 2005.
+To gain access to their apartment, he impersonated an FBI agent and claimed to investigate threats against registered sex offenders.
+Initially, Mullen contacted the police and media, threatening to murder more child sex abusers.
 However, he soon turned himself in.

-A dark history motivated Mullen's actions: he experienced sexual abuse from a neighbor during his elementary school days, resulting in deep emotional wounds.
-Mullen also claimed outrage over the recent case of Joseph Edward Duncan III. had motivated his actions.
-Duncan had murdered an Idaho family and kidnapped the two youngest children as sex slaves.
+Mullen’s actions stemmed from a dark past: childhood sexual abuse by a neighbor left him deeply scarred.
+He also claimed outrage over the recent case of Joseph Edward Duncan III., who had murdered an Idaho family and kidnapped the two youngest children as sex slaves.

 San Jose Mob